 Looking to the left...

 ...and looking to the right.
-Definitely one to avoid on a windy day (I had to get down on my honkers here, to concentrate on taking pics).
+Definitely one to avoid on a windy day (we had to get down on the honkers here, to concentrate on taking pics).

 You might even spot some local wildlife in the thorn bushes.
 Offer them some goats cheese, steak and wine and they'll happily eat out of your hand.